-- Colonisation with MRSA may be long term, therefore, good hand hygiene practice and standard precautions should be followed by all staff at all times, to reduce the risk of transmission of infection. - A resident with colonisation of MRSA in their urine who is not catheterised and is continent with no symptoms of a urinary tract infection is very unlikely to present a risk to others. - Residents with MRSA can share a room unless they or the person sharing the room has wounds, catheters or any other invasive device. - Residents with MRSA can visit communal areas, e.g. dining room, television room and can mix with other residents. - Hand hygiene is essential after direct contact with a resident or their surroundings using either liquid soap and warm running water or alcohol handrub. - Residents should be encouraged to wash hands or use moist skin wipes after using the toilet and before meals. - Disposable gloves and apron should be worn when in contact with body fluids. - Normal laundry procedures are adequate.
+- Colonisation with MRSA may be long term, therefore, good hand hygiene practice and standard infection control precautions should be followed by all staff at all times, to reduce the risk of transmission of infection. - A resident with colonisation of MRSA in their urine who is not catheterised and is continent with no symptoms of a urinary tract infection is very unlikely to present a risk to others. - Residents with MRSA can share a room unless they or the person sharing the room has wounds, catheters or any other invasive device. - Residents with MRSA can visit communal areas, e.g. dining room, television room and can mix with other residents.

+- Hand hygiene is essential after direct contact with a resident or their surroundings using either liquid soap and warm running water or alcohol handrub. - Residents should be encouraged to wash hands or use skin wipes after using the toilet and before meals. - Disposable apron and gloves should be worn when in contact with body fluids. - Normal laundry procedures are adequate.
 However, if laundry is soiled with urine or faeces, it should be treated as infected.
 Items that are soiled should be washed at the highest temperature the item will withstand.
-Please refer to the 'Laundry including uniforms Policy for Care Home settings'. - Staff should ensure if the resident has any wounds, they are covered with an impermeable dressing. - No special precautions are required for crockery/cutlery and they should be dealt with in the normal manner. - Waste contaminated with body fluids should be disposed of as infectious waste refer to the 'Waste management Policy for Care Home settings' for further details. - There is no need to restrict visitors, but they should be advised to wash hands or use alcohol handrub on arriving and leaving. - Residents should not be prevented from visiting day centres, etc., and may socialise outside the care home. - If a resident requires hospital admission, the receiving department/hospital staff should be informed of the resident's MRSA status.
+Refer to the 'Safe management of linen Policy for Care Home settings'. - Staff should ensure if the resident has any wounds, they are covered with an appropriate dressing, as advised by a healthcare professional, e.g. GP, Tissue Viability Nurse, Community Nurse. - No special precautions are required for crockery/cutlery and they should be dealt with in the normal manner. - Waste contaminated with body fluids should be disposed of as infectious waste - refer to the 'Safe disposal of waste Policy for Care Home settings' for further details. - Hands should be cleaned after removing and disposing of each item of personal protective equipment, e.g. pair of gloves, apron. - There is no need to restrict visitors, but they should be advised to wash hands or use alcohol handrub on arriving and leaving. - Residents should not be prevented from visiting day centres, etc., and may socialise outside the care home. - If a resident requires hospital admission, the receiving department/hospital staff should be informed of the resident's MRSA status.
 This will enable a risk assessment to be undertaken to determine whether the resident should be isolated on admission, see Section 9 below.